Step 2: Preparing to investigate

 Where possible, the employer should get somebody who's not involved in the case to carry out the investigation, for example another manager or someone from HR.

 Where possible, the person investigating should also have had training.
-Acas offers training in handling disciplinary and grievance procedures, including courses on conducting investigations.
+Acas offers training courses in handling disciplinary and grievance procedures, including courses on conducting investigations.

 In a disciplinary case

-The employer should think about who will handle matters if further action is needed.
+In a disciplinary case, the employer should think about who will handle matters if further action is needed.